SEND Annual Information Report

 In addition, we have various open days throughout the year which are organised to showcase our Academy and give parent/carers the opportunity to discuss matters further with staff.

 The support he got was absolutely fantastic, I can't praise it enough.
 His ETA became like his new best friend.
 He changed because of the help he got.
-His results were much better than I thought they would be.
+His results were much better than I thought they would bev.

 Parent of a student with SEMH needs